-Lane fired Schmitz for non-performance and explained why during an FBI investigation.
-Schmitz was convicted, sentenced to 30 months in prison, and ordered to pay the college back.
+He fired Suzanne Schmitz for non-performance.
+She was convicted, sentenced to 30 months in prison, and ordered to pay the college back more than $175,000.

 Shortly thereafter, the college let go of “probationary” employees during budget cuts.
-All but Lane and one other were later re-hired.
-Lane sued the college, claiming he was really fired as punishment for uncovering fraud there.
+All but Lane and one other were later rehired.
+Lane sued, claiming he was really fired as punishment for uncovering fraud and that being punished for testifying against Schmitz violated his free speech rights.

-In agreeing, the Supreme Court confirmed the First Amendment rights of every city, county, special district, township, and state employee.
+In June the Supreme Court (No. 13-483) agreed, confirming the First Amendment rights of every city, county, special district, township, and state employee.

 Until now, government employees had virtually no protection when blowing the whistle on wrongdoing they uncover on the job.
 Now, however, courts will consider them private citizens who have information that concerns the public welfare.
 Violating that right makes employers liable for back pay and money damages.

-Have you ever been in a position where you wanted to speak out about something but were afraid of what would happen?
-If so, e-mail me at firstname.lastname@example.org.
+Have you ever wanted to speak out about something but were afraid of what would happen?
+If so, e-mail firstname.lastname@example.org.